SamLin95/HairyDolphins/README.md

 The website needs to be hosted on a server machine which is running Linux, MacOS or Windows.

 #### Connect To the Internet
-The installation of website requires the Internet connection to download necessary tools and packages.
+The installation of website requires the Internet connection to necessary tools and packages.
 Verify a connection was established, for example with ping:
 ```
 ping www.google.com
 ```